ANATOMY

 Plan & program of Anatomy

-See you tomorrow!
+See you on Thursday!

 Your happy anatomy teaching staff 😊

-Here is the teaching timetable.
+Here is the course timetable.

 TOPOGRAPHIC ANATOMY